 Who is the Target Audience of Gamified Products?

-According to Kevin Werbach’s and Dan Hunter’s book For the Win: How Game Thinking Can Revolutionize your Business, there are three main types of gamification:
+According to Kevin Werbach’s and Dan Hunter’s book For the Win: How Game Thinking Can Revolutionize your Business, there are three main types of applied gamification:

 - Internal gamification targeted at company employees.